Biology Undergraduate Program

-A hybrid laboratory course for majors in STEM fields.
-This hybrid laboratory course will use online modules (~ 2 hours per week) to introduce students to key core competencies (e.g., critical thinking, quantitative reasoning, scientific communication, collaboration, etc.) that are applicable to all STEM fields.
-Two hours of face-to-face laboratory instruction will provide students hands-on opportunities to apply these core competencies and skills to research questions in the biological sciences.
-Students will apply research skills and engage in an authentic research activity during the second half of the course and will present the results to their peers in oral and written formats.
+A hybrid laboratory course for majors in science, technology, engineering and math fields.
+This course will use online modules (~ 3 hours per week) to introduce students to key core competencies (e.g., critical thinking, quantitative reasoning, scientific communication, collaboration, etc.) that are applicable to all STEM fields.
+Three hours of face-to-face instruction will provide students hands-on opportunities to apply these core competencies and skills to research questions in the biological sciences.
+Students will apply research skills and engage in an authentic research activity during the second half of the course and will present the results to their peers in an oral format.

 This introductory laboratory exposes the students to basic principles in biology and modern experimental techniques through an open-ended authentic research experience directed by a faculty member.
 Prerequisite: Consent of instructor.

 A limited-enrollment, seminar course for first-time freshmen, organized around current issues in biology.
 Does not contribute to major requirements in biology.
 First year seminar topics are coordinated and approved through the Office of First Year Experiences.
 Prerequisite: First-time freshman status.